jordivila/Net_MVC_NLayer_Generator/README.md

 Uses Visual Studio 2010 VSIX to generate a .Net MVC N-Layered site.

-The main purpose is to facilitate MVC developers to create new web sites that use built-in best practices.
+The main purpose is to facilitate developers to create scalable web sites or applications that use built-in best practices.

 **VSIX will guide through**: